 The report summarises the controllable budget position by Cabinet Member Portfolio as at 31 October 2019.
-Further reports will be considered at Audit Committee and Council in accordance with the Budget Monitoring Policy and Financial Regulations.
+This report has been considered at Cabinet and will be considered at Council in accordance with the Budget Monitoring Policy and Financial Regulations.

 The projected outturn compared to controllable budget is summarised below.
 This includes the use of one-off funding to support the Highways, Transport and Infrastructure and Young People portfolios.
 It also allows for the transfer of £5.000m additional Business Rates Relief Grant into an Earmarked Reserve as approved at the Cabinet Meeting of 21 November 2019.